 This mode does not clear either the color or the depth bufferA memory store that holds the z-value depth of each pixel in an image, where the z-value is the depth for each rendered pixel from the projection plane.
 More info

 See in Glossary.
 The result is that each frame is drawn over the next, resulting in a smear-looking effect.
-This isn’t typically used in games, and would more likely be used with a custom shaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+This isn’t typically used in games, and would more likely be used with a custom shaderA program that runs on the GPU.
 More info

 See in Glossary.